Aviation in Turkey: Airport construction

 In the airport sector, construction company Limak İnşaat grew into the position as one of the regional market leaders.
 In 2007, a Limak joint venture with French company Aéroport de Lyon won the concession tender for Pristina International Airport Adem Jashari.
 In 2015, the company won the tender for a new terminal building at Kuwait International Airport.
 Limak is also part of the joint venture that won the tender for Istanbul Airport, Turkey's largest PPP infrastructure project, and due to become the world's largest airport.

-Aircraft industry
+Aerospace industry

 Turkey has sought for a national aerospace industry since the foundation of the Republic.
-Today, Turkey's aircraft industry is centered on the Turkish Aerospace Industries Corporation (TUSAŞ), which was founded only in 1984, expanding on a predecessor established in 1973 under the auspices of the Turkish Ministry for Industry and Technology.
+Under the auspices of the Turkish Ministry for Industry and Technology, Turkey's aircraft industry today is centered on the Turkish Aerospace Inc. (TAI) - founded in 1984 - expanding on a predecessor established in 1973, and Tusaş Engine Industries (TEI).
+Several indigenous fighter aircraft programs are under development, the most ambitious of which is the air superiority fighter TAI KAAN (started in 2011) for the Turkish Air Force and future export purposes.
+TAI produces the trainer and light combat aircraft TAI Hürkuş and TAI Hürjet, the attack helicopter T129 ATAK, the UAVs TAI Anka and TAI Aksungur, and several reconnaissance and military satellites such as the Göktürk-3.
+The private company Baykar is known for its proven tactical UAV Bayraktar TB2.